List of rulers of Assam

-The History of Assam is the history of a confluence of people from the east, west, south and the north; the confluence of the Austroasiatic, Tibeto-Burman (Sino-Tibetan), Tai and Indo-Aryan cultures.
+The history of Assam is the history of a confluence of people from the east, west, south and the north; the confluence of the Austroasiatic, Tibeto-Burman (Sino-Tibetan), Tai and Indo-Aryan cultures.
 Although invaded over the centuries, it was never a vassal or a colony to an external power until the third Burmese invasion in 1821 and subsequently the British ingress into Assam in 1824 during the First Anglo-Burmese War.

 Later documented rulers, and dynasties who are deemed to have ruled a portion of Assam are included in this list.

-Ancient Kingdoms (c.
-1200 BCE – 500 CE)
+Ancient Period (c.
+1200 BCE – 350 CE)

-Sonitpura Kingdom
+Sonitpura (Asura) kingdom

-The kingdom was contemporary of Pragjyotisha Kingdom of Kamarupa.
+The kingdom was contemporary of Pragjyotisha kingdom of Kamarupa.

-Pragjyotisha Kingdom
+Pragjyotisha kingdom

 Danava dynasty

 First legendary line of rulers in Pragjyotisha.
 The Danava dynasty consisted of Kirata chiefs; the last of whom, Ghatakasura, was killed and replaced by Naraka.

 Known Danava rulers of Pragjyotisha are: